osg-htc/docs/docs/other/osg-token-renewer.md

 Before starting the installation process, consider the following points (consulting [the Reference section below](#reference) as needed):

-- An account is needed with an OIDC token issuer that offers the device flow
+- An account is needed with a token issuer.
+If OIDC mode is going to be used, the token issuer must offer the device flow and either support dynamic client registration or a way to manually create a client ID and secret.
+Otherwise if the client credentials mode will be used, the token issuer must provide a way to create a client ID and secret that supports the client_credentials grant type.
 - **User and Group IDs:** If they do not exist already, the installation will create the Linux user and group named `osg-token-svc`